 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about discoid eczema.
-It tells you what it is, what can be done about it, and where you can find out more about it.
+It explains what it is, what can be done about it, and where you can find out more information.

 What is discoid eczema?

 Eczema (also called dermatitis) is a term used to describe conditions where there is inflammation affecting mainly the outer layer of the skin (the epidermis).
-There are several different types of eczema, and in some cases the cause is known whilst in others it is not.
+There are different types of eczema.
+In some cases, the cause of eczema is known whilst in others it is not.
+Discoid eczema is a distinctive type of eczema.
+It differs from other types of eczema in that it has characteristic round or oval red patches of inflamed skin.
+Discoid eczema is sometimes also called nummular eczema – “nummular” means coin-shaped and “discoid” means disc-shaped.

 What causes discoid eczema?

-Like other types of eczema, discoid eczema can be worsened by scratching, local infection, and dryness of the skin.
+Like other types of eczema, discoid eczema can worsen by heat, sweating, scratching, local infection, and dryness of the skin.

 Is discoid eczema hereditary?

-- Each patch begins as a small group of red spots and tiny bumps or blisters, which cluster together and grow rapidly into a red, swollen, sometimes moist, round patch.
-The appearance of discoid eczema may look similar to an infection, but it actually begins as a red inflamed itchy patch; however, it may become infected at a later stage.
-After a while the patches become dry and scaly.
+Each patch begins as a small group of red spots and tiny bumps or blisters, which cluster together and grow rapidly into a red, swollen, round patch which often weeps or develops a crusted surface.
+On darker skin, these bumps and blisters can appear dark brown or paler than the surrounding skin.
+Lesions may become infected at a later stage.
+After a while, the patches become dry and scaly.

-- If untreated, discoid eczema may persist for months or years, often worsening and improving, and sometimes coming back at the same sites each time.
+If untreated, discoid eczema may persist for months or years, often worsening and seemingly improving.
+It may come back (recur) at the same sites each time.
+This can also be seen if treatments are stopped too soon.

-- Patches may disappear without a trace, however in darker skin types, light or dark marks may persist for months.
+Patches may disappear without a trace, though in people with darker skin, light or dark marks may persist for months after the condition has cleared.

 How will it be diagnosed?